A Covenant of Thorns

-A Covenant of Thorns is a one-man synthpop/darkwave project from the United States.
-Formed in Seattle, in 1992, by Scott-David Allen, the project is currently based in the upper midwest, outside of Chicago.
+A Covenant of Thorns is a one-man electronic alternative project from the United States.
+Formed in Seattle, in 1992, by Scott-David Allen, the project is currently based in the upper Midwest, outside of Chicago.

 History

-After a string of smaller projects and bands, in 1992, Scott-David Allen began work on various songs with no real plan to release any of the material written.
+After a string of smaller projects and bands, in 1992, Scott-David Allen moved from San Francisco to Seattle and began work on various songs with no real plan to release any of the material written.
+While attending art school, he formed A Covenant of Thorns.

-Several years later, in 1998, at the urging of individuals who heard the songs, he released two six song EPs, A Covenant of Thorns 1 and A Covenant of Thorns 2.
+Several years later, in 1998, at the urging of individuals who heard the songs, he released two six song EPs, A Covenant of Thorns 1 (October 1, 1998) and A Covenant of Thorns 2 (December 1, 1999).
 The two EPs were a mixture of digital and analogue 4-track recordings.

-In 1999, after the initial success of the two EPs, the first full-length album, Hallowed & Hollow, was released.
-Consisting of eleven of the twelve songs from the first two EPs, the track Crown of Thorns was omitted due to a lack of space on the album.
+On May 1, 1999, after the initial success of the two EPs, the first full-length album, Hallowed & Hollow, was released.
+Consisting of eleven of the twelve songs from the first two EPs, the track Crown of Thorns was omitted due to the amount of space a CD could accommodate at the time.
+In 2010, the album was remastered and rereleased.

-Five years later, in 2004, the follow-up, full-length album, If The Heavens Should Fall was released.
-The release was a reflective, personal and much more subdued offering.
+Five years later, on October 1, 2004, the follow-up, full-length album, If The Heavens Should Fall was released.
+Written and recorded during the passing of a new millennium and a move across country, the release was a reflective, personal and much more subdued offering.

-After a decade of silence, The Fields of Flesh, a six track EP, was released in December 2014.
+After a decade of silence, The Fields of Flesh, a six track EP, was released on December 14, 2014.
 The release was noticeably more upbeat than If The Heavens Should Fall but still retained a slightly more modern, core A Covenant of Thorns sound.
+It was also the first time Allen mixed an ACoT release (a trend that has continued to present day).

-In 2016, the six Track EP Forgotten was released.
+On October 21, 2016, the six Track EP Forgotten was released.
 It was the first release to feature guitars and retained the upbeat feel of the previous EP.

-2017's Requiem was a dark introspective six song E.P. dealing with the passing of Scott-David Allen's father.
+September 22, 2017's Requiem was a dark introspective six song E.P. dealing with the passing of Scott-David Allen's father.
+Marked by intensely personal lyrics, the release explored death and those left behind.

-2018 brought the release of the third, full-length album, Shadows & Serenades.
+December 14, 2018 brought the release of the third, full-length album, Shadows & Serenades.
 It was noticeably more upbeat than the previous release while still exploring darker themes.

-Late in 2020, the third full-length album, Black was released.
+December 18, 2020, the fourth full-length album, Black, was released.
 Exploring themes such as religion, love, loss and loneliness, it built upon the previous album, retaining its feel, while exploring new sounds and ideas; notably in the song Choke, which was a commentary on the treatment of women, from the Salem witch trials to current day.

+Ashes, the fifth full-length album and ACoT's tenth release overall, was released on May 26, 2023.
+This album marked a noticeably harder direction with the inclusion of hard-hitting synth bass sounds and driving guitars.